dscho/pagefind-xkcd-demo/content/comics/2020-4-10-thermometer.md

 ---
 [Cueball stands in the center of the panel holding a thermometer.]

 Cueball: This thermometer is in Celsius.
 How do you change it?

 Off-panel voice: Long press the button.

 [Cueball presses the button, and the thermometer beeps]

-Press
+*Press*

-Beep
+*Beep*

 Thermometer: Units: Kelvin

 Cueball: No...

 [Cueball presses the button, and the thermometer beeps]

-Press
+*Press*

-Beep
+*Beep*

 Thermometer: Units: Degrees Rankine

 Cueball: What.

 [Cueball presses the button, and the thermometer beeps]

-Press
+*Press*

-Beep
+*Beep*

 Thermometer: Units: Average Translational Kinetic Energy